johanhedin/sdrx/README.md

 Airspy devices normaly have unique serials and you do not have to worry about them.

+> Note 4: Airspy R2 devices are described as "AirSpy NOS" in the listing.
+This is what they call themselves when queried over the USB bus and is nothing `sdrx` can do anything about.

 Support for multiple channels is available as well.
 Just list the channels as arguments.
 The channels must fit inside 80% of the available bandwidth (same as 80% of the sample rate):